 Redirected Internet searches or home page

-It’s a well-known fact that most hackers make their living by redirecting your browser somewhere else than the address you would want to visit.
-That’s certainly because hacker gets paid by getting your clicks to appear on someone else’s website, often those who don’t know that the clicks to their site are from malicious redirection.
+It’s a well-known fact that most hackers make their living by redirecting your browser to an address other than the one you want to visit.
+That’s certainly because hackers get paid by getting your clicks to appear on someone else’s website, often those who don’t know that the clicks to their site are from malicious redirection.

 You can often spot or pinpoint this type of malware by simply typing a few related, very common words into the search bar of popular search engines and checking to see whether the results relevant to your search appear or not.
 The traffic sent and returned will always be distinctly different on a compromised computer vs. an uncompromised computer.